Auras (vision or other sensory changes) sometimes take place before or during a migraine, and symptoms are temporary. Children may experience:

 Get enough sleep.
 Teenagers require eight hours of continuous sleep.
 Younger children need even more.
 Children six and up should not nap, as too much sleep can also cause a headache.

 Serve well-balanced meals and snacks at regular times.
 Don’t let your child skip meals.
 And breakfast is still the most important meal of the day.

-Drink plenty of fluids – at least 64 oz. per day.
+Drink plenty of fluids.
+Children need at least 64 ounces per day.

 Exercise at least three times per week.
 Exercise improves brain function and has been shown to decrease migraines.